 - Identify document language

 Using the built-in headings and styles in Microsoft and Google, you are taking great steps to improve the accessibility of your documents for individuals who use assistive technology software and apps.
 Use Heading 1 for the main heading, Heading 2 for the sub-heading, and so forth when creating your syllabi, meeting minutes, manuals, handouts, etc.

 When creating lists, use the built-in list functions in Microsoft and Google.
 Bulleted lists should be used to show a list of related items.
 Numbered lists should be used to show the steps in a process.
 Use the “space after paragraph” option to include a space between each line of the list.

 Individuals, who are blind or low vision, may use screen-reading software to access content, and when the individuals enter a list in a document, the screen-reading software will read the number of items on the list.

 How do you change a hyperlink from https://elgin.edu/life-at-ecc/services-resources/technical-help/ecc-email/ to Elgin Community College Email Services in your emails, PowerPoints, and documents?
 To create accessible hyperlinks, check out this short tutorial by Microsoft and the brief tips through Google.

-Editing hyperlinks is an easy step that we can do to enhance the professional look and feel of our digital materials and increase the accessibility of those materials for individuals who are blind or low vision, have physical disabilities, or experience other barriers.
+Editing hyperlinks is an easy step that we can do to enhance our digital materials' professional look and feel and increase the accessibility of those materials for individuals who are blind or low vision, have physical disabilities, or experience other barriers.

 When using images, graphs, and charts in your digital content, it is important to include alternative text or “Alt Text” to describe the visual information for individuals who are blind or low vision.
 Include succinct Alt Text descriptions, but ensure that the Alt Text descriptions provide enough information to convey the meaning of the images, graphs, and charts.